|Funding Category||Applications Due||Awards|

 HTH brochure: https://www.med.unc.edu/oia/files/HTH%20coverage%20information.pdf

 3. If there is concern for serious political crisis or a national disaster (political violence or state of emergency, natural disaster such as a flood or hurricane) in the country where you are staying which is recognized as a state of emergency necessitating evacuation, contact the US embassy who will have information available and a plan for US citizens living abroad for safety precautions and/or evacuation if necessary.
 ALSO contact HTH Worldwide.
 For most covered events, HTH will pay for evacuation to the nearest place of safety or home country of residence.

 You should also always travel with name and contacts in the US in an emergency (e.g. family members, Program Director and/or Residency Coordinator, Department Chairman).

-PLEASE PRINT OUT THIS INFORMATION TO TAKE WITH YOU OR CLICK HERE FOR A PDF COPY.
-YOU SHOULD ALSO GIVE A COPY TO A CLOSE FAMILY MEMBER STAYING IN THE USA ALONG WITH YOUR PASSPORT INFORMATION, ITINERARY FOR TRAVEL AND EMERGENCY CONTACT INFORMATION
+PLEASE PRINT OUT THIS INFORMATION TO TAKE WITH YOU OR CLICK AND LEAVE A COPY WITH A CLOSE FAMILY MEMBER STAYING IN THE USA ALONG WITH YOUR PASSPORT INFORMATION, ITINERARY FOR TRAVEL AND EMERGENCY CONTACT INFORMATION

 Checklist: Before you Go

 •Have you completed the necessary paperwork for your residency program and the GME office?